Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 Abusing the drug combination of both hydrocodone and acetaminophen poses severe health risks.
 Hydrocodone and HCPs can vary with regards to the amount of acetaminophen in each pill.
 Typical amounts of acetaminophen per pill usually range from 300-325mg.

 If adults take a high dose of Lortab or Vicodin in one sitting or over the course of a day, the dosage could push them over the body’s maximum daily acetaminophen limit (4 grams) and put them at an increased risk for liver toxicity.
+Consuming alcohol concurrently with these drugs can heighten this risk.

 Shared Needles & Casual Sex